JuanR9910/GA-Game-project/README.md

 # GA-Game-project

-Title: Stick Hockey
+Title: Stick Hockey Turbo

 ## of Players: 1

 ## Rules/Win/Lose Conditions

-First player to reach 7 points wins
+First player to reach 3 points wins
-Player to not obtain 7 points will lose
+Player to not obtain 3 points will lose

 ## What I must do
 Will be using canvas mostly to style my hockey stick, the puck, and the board.